sobanieca/Nwire/README.md

 2. Usage
 ============
 Nwire is a console application that you can download by clicking here.
 Optionally, you can compile it by yourself basing on the source code provided.
-After obtaining Nwire.exe and LibGit2Sharp.dll file, copy them to the root directory where your projects are stored.
+After obtaining file, unzip it and copy folder to the root directory where your projects are stored.
 For instance, if you have following projects:

 ```
 C:\Code\MyAmazingProject\